into-the-jungle/Into-The-Jungle/README.md

 # PrimateMod
 Primate Mod
-Hello!
+Hello there!
 You stumbled upon a readme!